acrovato/xflo/README.md

 Detailed build and use instructions can be found in the [wiki](https://github.com/acrovato/xflo/wiki).

 ## General todo list
-- create API
+- improve API
 - get models path automatically when running tests/examples
+- add tests
 - rework mesh generation
-- implement JST and ROE
+- implement ROE
-- implement implicit time integration
-- use autodiff
-- use jit
-- use mpi
+- use autodiff: does not support array assignment, computing jacobian is not efficient (need to resort to JVP only)
+- use jit: performance not any better than pure numpy, except if pure functional programming
 - add doc